hphelion/documentation/cloudos/install.customize-network-settings.md

 True.
 If you plan to use the DUAL Network mode, set the VLAN value to False.
 Note: The Operational Dashboard displays subsequent options based on the following rules:

-  * If os_sdn and public are both set to VLAN=True, the only displayed choice for Network mode will be SINGLE.
+ a.
+If os_sdn and public are both set to VLAN=True, the only displayed choice for Network mode will be SINGLE.

-  * If os_sdn or public are set to VLAN=False, the only displayed choice for Network mode will be DUAL.
+ b.
+If os_sdn or public are set to VLAN=False, the only displayed choice for Network mode will be DUAL.

 5. On the Router tab, specify the Router value as a Gateway IP address of your Public IP address range.
 Use the default Router Preference.